feral-dot-io/leptos-chartistry/docs/developers.md

 - Check for TODOs
 - Usecase / examples page
 - Docs
+- Remove Option on Chart's tooltip= and rely on default with Placement=Hide
+- `mut top` shows up in Chart.
+Move to compose

 - Make repo public, serve docs/ under pages
 - Method to rebuild demo